RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-a-gentle-introduction-to-git.md

 {% include post-image.html class="center-aligned" alt="Two branches being branced off of and merged into master" src="/images/2014/02/24/branches.svg" %}

-Typically all development should be done on a branch, ideally having a separate branch each new feature.
+In an ideal world, all development should be done on a non-master branch, with a separate branch each new feature.
 This gives the developer a very clean and manageable workspace.
 The concept of a branch is not Git-specific, but the idea that all development should be done on a branch is arguably more prevalent on Git due to how simple they are to manage.